mitsuba-renderer/drjit/src/python/docstr.rst

     then you have found a bug.
 Please report it on the project's `GitHub issue tracker <https://github.com/mitsuba-renderer/drjit>`__.

+.. topic:: sync_device

+    Wait for all computation on the current device to finish.

+.. topic:: sync_all_devices

+    Wait for all computation on *all devices* to finish.

 .. topic:: flush_malloc_cache

     Free the memory allocation cache maintained by Dr.Jit.